Losing My Marbles is self explanatory. They are jumping out of my head and running away...

 This quilt, "Ravens," uses Tyvek for the rocks and tree.
 Ravens are fused fabric.
 Background is hand dyed commercial fabric scraps, trimmed from the "Heron and Boat" quilt shown above.

+Inspired by Jeanne Williamson's wonderful book, 'The Uncommon Quilter', about making one small quilt every week for seven years, I resolved to try it for myself.
+I don't anticipate keeping it up for seven years, but who knows?
+I decided that my 'rules' would be simple and few.
+My first rule would be to ignore all of the conventional quilting 'rules'.
+Each design would be mine alone--no patterns!-- and as the weeks passed, I would try to explore as many different surface design techniques as possible.
 It seems obvious that not all of these quilts would be 'successful'--iactually, maybe very few would be---- but I have found that I learn something each time, and sometimes I learn the most from the ones that turn out worst.
 I intend to put every quilt on this blog.

+I thought I'd get right back to this right after Thanksgiving.
+Then I thought I'd find some time after Christmas.
+So here we are at the end of January.
+Where does time go?
 But the good news is that although I've neglected my new blog, I've kept making little quilts, and now I'm going to put pictures of them on this site.